hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 ```

 !!! caution "Bank Planning: "On which bank should I stay to be safe?""
-    It's strongly recommennded to adhere to the above situation before continue following this guide.
+    It's strongly recommended to adhere to the above situation before following this guide further.
 The bigger picture description can be found [here](https://github.com/Ansuel/tch-nginx-gui/issues/514).
 The short thing is that you should really be on a `Type 2` image booted from `bank_1` now, and then you should only mod your preferred firmware version (not necessarily of `Type 2`) booted from `bank_2`.
-Keypoint: it's unsafe to deeply mod firmware settings of any firmware booted from `bank_1`.
+    Key Point: it's unsafe to deeply mod firmware settings of any firmware booted from `bank_1`.

 These gateways use two flash partitions (`bank_1` and `bank_2`) which can be upgraded/used almost independently.

-They are signature checked before boot so you can't flip a single bit of the base firmware image in both banks if you would see your device booting from there.
-The whole config and customized stuff is stored into the matching folder within the [overlay filesystem](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/filesystems/overlayfs.txt), i.e. `/overlay/bank_2`
+They are signature checked before boot so you can't flip a single bit of the base firmware image in both banks if you want to see your device booting.
+The whole config and customized stuff is stored in the matching folder within the [overlay filesystem](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/filesystems/overlayfs.txt), i.e. `/overlay/bank_2`

 !!! hint
-    You can see your modified config files in `/overlay` if you want to back stuff up or see what changes you made.
-Conversely, all original versions of modified files are stored permanently in `/rom`, in case you would like to revert something back.
+    You can see your modified config files in `/overlay` if you want to backup stuff or see what changes you made, however, all original versions of modified files are stored permanently in `/rom`, in case you would like to revert something back.

-When a proper Reset To factory Default is done, the overlay partition is not formatted, just the relevant `/overlay/bank_*` partition is deleted.
-You can learn more on such aspects reading [Recovery](/Recovery) page on this wiki.
+When a proper Reset to Factory Defaults is done, the overlay partition is not formatted, just the relevant `/overlay/bank_*` partition is deleted.
+You can learn more on such aspects by reading the [Recovery](/Recovery) page.

-Let's rule out an awful surprising sad ending: run this command *now* to make sure booted and active banks coincide - they should already, but...
+Let's rule out an awful surprising sad ending: run this command *now* to make sure booted and active banks will switch on startup.

 ```bash
 cat /proc/banktable/booted > /proc/banktable/active
 ```

-Unless your target preferred firmware is there already, it's now time to flash it into its ultimate destination: the `notbooted` bank.
+Unless your target preferred firmware is there already, it's now time to flash it into its final destination: the `notbooted` bank.
-This time you can't use AutoFlashGui, even if your current firmware is of `Type 2`, otherwise the regular firmware upgrade procedures will perform an unwanted switchover and will reboot the gateway immediately before any indirect root could be performed.
-So let's distinguish the two different cases:
+This time you can't use AutoFlashGUI, even if your current firmware is `Type 2`.
+Otherwise the regular firmware upgrade procedures will perform an unwanted switchover, leading to a reboot immediately before any indirect root could be performed.

+To decide what procedure you should use for flashing, you must know what bank is the notbooted one.
+You can find this by running `cat /proc/banktable/inactive`.

-- You love the dark side.
-If you are still following the **not recommended** bank planning, and your `notbooted` bank is `bank_1`, well, you just need to go with BOOT-P flashing.
-After reboot you will still be there on your rooted/rootable `Type 2` firmware, ready to continue reading.
-However, if your preferred firmware has no available RBI file but is only available as raw bank dump you can't continue this way.
-So, go with [BOOT-P flashing](/Recovery/#boot-p-recovery-mode-tftp-flashing) then come back here and continue reading.
+- If you are still following the **not recommended** bank planning and your `notbooted` bank is `bank_1`, well, you will need to go with BOOT-P flashing.
+After reboot you will still be on your rooted/rootable `Type 2` firmware.
+However, if your preferred firmware is not a RBI file, you can't continue this way.
+If not, go with [BOOT-P flashing](/Recovery/#boot-p-recovery-mode-tftp-flashing) then come back here and continue reading.

-- You are on the right side.
-If you are following the **recommended** bank planning, and your `notbooted` bank is `bank_2` you will now need to [decrypt and extract](/Resources/#decrypting-firmware) the raw bank image from the RBI firmware file and [flash it manually](/Resources/#backuprestore-bit-for-bit-dumps) into the right bank - it's easier and faster then BOOT-P, actually.
-Is your preferred firmware available as raw bank dump already?
+- If you are following the **recommended** bank planning and your `notbooted` bank is `bank_2`, you will now need to [decrypt and extract](/Resources/#decrypting-firmware) the raw bank image from the RBI firmware file and [flash it manually](/Resources/#backuprestore-bit-for-bit-dumps) into the right bank - it's easier and faster then BOOT-P. Is your preferred firmware available as raw bank dump already?
 You just saved some good amount of fun ... and time.
 Is the OSCK for your device model unknown?
 You have root access right now on the current `Type 2` firmware, so get it, **share it**, and use it.
 Come back here and continue reading when you are done.

 *15 minutes later*